-Guitar Pro 7 includes optimized screen-display options and a powerful audio engine designed to yield faithful playback of the sounds and effects of all types of guitars as well as hundreds of other instruments (bass, strings, piano, drums, etc.), from samples and modeled sounds of amps and effect units recorded in a professional studio.
+Guitar Pro 7 includes a powerful audio engine designed to provide quality playback of sounds and effects of all types of guitars as well as hundreds of other instruments (bass, strings, piano, drums, etc.), from samples and modeled sounds of amps and effect units recorded in a professional studio.
 Guitar Pro 7 also includes several everyday tools for practice such as: the tuner, the chord engine, the scale engine, the guitar fretboard, etc. Guitar Pro 7 has custom display options; the user has several types of displays they can choose from.
 A 'page-type' of display for your score, a full-screen mode, or a '2-page' mode.
-You may change the proportions and the page settings of your document at any time, with the stylesheet.
 You can also select whichever tracks you want to be visible.
 Guitar Pro automatically adjusts the vertical placement of the various elements of the score.
-Note capturing is made very fast, for a result that is equivalent of professional songbooks.
 Guitar Pro 7 is optimized for speed and ease-of-use.
 Automatically adding the barlines and checking the synchronization of various tracks allows the user to remain consistent in terms of musical notation rules and norms.

 Guitar Pro 7 makes it possible to work on several files at the same time.
 Each file will appear under a tab above the score's window.
 Guitar Pro 7 also includes template layouts to make it easier for the user to jump right in and start composing.
 Some templates include: acoustic bass, acoustic piano, jazz trio, California punk band, progressive rock band and many more.
 Guitar Pro 7 also includes the ability to enable concert tone or transposition tone.
 The concert tone is what a conductor uses.
 The notes displayed are the ones you hear.
 The transposing tone is what the musicians use; it is mostly use for wind instruments, and refers more to the position of their fingers than to the actual melody.